-Covenants in our debt agreements could adversely affect our financial condition.
+Covenants in our New Revolver credit agreement could adversely affect our financial condition.

-Our debt agreements contain customary restrictions, requirements and other limitations on our ability to incur indebtedness, including loan to value ratios, debt service coverage ratios, unencumbered liquidity requirements, account balance requirements, net worth requirements, total debt to asset ratios and secured debt to total asset ratios, which we must maintain.
-Our continued ability to borrow under the Revolver is subject to compliance with our financial and other covenants.
-Failure to comply with such covenants could cause a default under the applicable debt agreements, and we may then be required to repay such debt with capital from other sources.
+Our New Revolver credit agreement contains customary restrictions, requirements and other limitations on our ability to incur indebtedness, including maximum leverage ratios, maximum secured leverage ratios, minimum fixed charge coverage ratios, maximum unencumbered leverage ratios and minimum unsecured debt service coverage ratios, which we must maintain.
+Our continued ability to borrow under the New Revolver is subject to compliance with our financial and other covenants.
+Failure to comply with such covenants could cause a default under the New Revolver, and we may then be required to repay the New Revolver with capital from other sources.
 Under those circumstances, other sources of capital may not be available to us, or be available only on unattractive terms.

-We may use debt financing to purchase properties directly for our real estate portfolio, to make Acquisition Loans, Sponsored REIT Loans or for other corporate purposes.
-If we are unable to obtain debt financing from these or other sources, or to refinance existing indebtedness upon maturity, our financial condition and results of operations could be materially adversely affected.
-If we breach covenants in our debt agreements, the lenders can declare a default.
-A default under our debt agreements could result in difficulty financing growth in both the investment banking/investment services and real estate segments of our business and could also result in a reduction in the cash available for distribution to our stockholders or for other corporate purposes.
-In addition, our debt agreements include cross-default provisions so that a default under one constitutes a default under the other.
-Defaults under our debt agreements could materially and adversely affect our financial condition and results of operations.
+We may use the New Revolver to purchase properties directly for our real estate portfolio, to make Acquisition Loans, Sponsored REIT Loans or for other corporate purposes.
+If we breach covenants in our New Revolver credit agreement, the lenders can declare a default.
+A default under our New Revolver credit agreement could result in difficulty financing growth in both the investment banking/investment services and real estate segments of our business and could also result in a reduction in the cash available for distribution to our stockholders or for other corporate purposes.
+A default under our New Revolver credit agreement could materially and adversely affect our financial condition and results of operations.